 The possible different settings according to the manufacturer.

-In automatic mode, cameras offer 4 settings:
+In automatic mode, the SONY and LUMENS models offer 4 settings:

 - FULL AUTO: The balance will be made automatically by the camera